mjf1406/classquest/README.md

 - The student dropdown on the class page also needs to have access to the student dashboard and the teacher facing dashboard
 - BUG: fixed an issue where you could not open the tasks or expectations from inside a group
 - BUG: fixed an issue where taking attendance in a group would overwrite attendance for the whole class instead of just the group
+- BUG: fixed the tasks table no longer rendering over the navbar

 ## Change Log